jeff-zucker/solid-shell/README.md

 If you use npm to install you have these options:

    * install locally and use "npx sol" to run from the local install
-   * intall globally (-g) and you should then be able  use just "sol"
+   * install globally (-g) and you should then be able  use just "sol"

 If you clone or download

-   * change to the sol directory and run with "./sol"
+   * change to the sol directory and then npm install (first time only)
+   * then run with "./sol"

 ## Command-line usage